TablePress/TablePress/readme.md

 **Where can I find answers to Frequently Asked Questions?**

-A wide group of questions, regarding different features or styling has been answered on the [FAQ page](http://tablepress.org/faq/) on the plugin website.
+Many questions, regarding different features or styling, have been answered on the [FAQ page](http://tablepress.org/faq/) on the plugin website.

 **Support?**